-arbitrators under the proposed amendments will be the Director and the President (following the spin-off), to whom he reports.
+Some users of the arbitration forum may be concerned about giving more power to NASD Dispute Resolution staff to remove arbitrators who were selected by the parties.
+To address that concern, the proposed rule change provides that the only persons who can remove arbitrators under the proposed amendments will be the Director and the President (following the spin-off), to whom he reports.
 This authority cannot be delegated.
 In addition, as discussed above, removal can only be based on information that was required to be disclosed pursuant to Rule 10312 and that was not known to the parties at the time the arbitrator was appointed.
 Description of Proposed Amendments

-NASD Regulation proposes to amend Rule 10308, the list selection rule, to provide that the authority of the Director to disqualify or remove arbitrators does not end when the first pre-hearing or hearing session begins.
+NASD Dispute Resolution proposes to amend Rule 10308, the list selection rule, to provide that the authority of the Director to disqualify or remove arbitrators does not end when the first pre-hearing or hearing session begins.
 Rather, proposed 10308(b)(2) provides that, after that first session, the Director may remove an arbitrator from an arbitration panel based on information that is required to be disclosed pursuant to Rule 10312 and that was not previously disclosed.

-NASD Regulation proposes to amend Rule 10312, the arbitrator disclosure rule, in several places.
-NASD Regulation proposes to amend Rule 10312(a)(2) to include any existing or past financial, business, professional, family, social, or other relationships or circumstances that are likely to affect impartiality or might reasonably create an appearance of partiality or bias.
-NASD Regulation proposes to delete the word "personally" from Rule 10312(a)(2), as it might be read too narrowly, and to add the phrase "or circumstances" to paragraphs (b) and (e) of Rule 10312.
-This will clarify that the arbitrator is required to disclose any relationships or circumstances that might fit under Rule 10312.
+NASD Dispute Resolution proposes to amend Rule 10312, the arbitrator disclosure rule, in several places.
+NASD Dispute Resolution proposes to amend Rule 10312(a)(2) to include any existing or past financial, business, professional, family, social, or other relationships or circumstances that are likely to affect impartiality or might reasonably create an appearance of partiality or bias.
+NASD Dispute Resolution proposes to delete the word "personally" from Rule 10312(a)(2), as it might be read too narrowly, and to add the phrase "or circumstances" to paragraphs (b) and (e) of Rule 10312.
+This will clarify that the arbitrator is required to disclose any relationships or circumstances that might fit under Rule 10312.13

-NASD Regulation also proposes to amend Rule 10312 to provide, as in Rule 10308, that the Director's authority to remove arbitrators does not cease with the first pre-hearing or hearing session, and that the Director may remove an arbitrator based only on information not known to the parties when the arbitrator was selected.
+NASD Dispute Resolution also proposes to amend Rule 10312 to provide, as in Rule 10308, that the Director's authority to remove arbitrators does not cease with the first prehearing or hearing session.
+There are two restrictions on the exercise of this authority, however, once such sessions have begun.
+Proposed Rule 10312(d)(2) provides that, after the earlier of the first pre-hearing conference or the first hearing, the Director may remove an arbitrator based only on information not known to the parties when the arbitrator was selected.
 This provision is intended to prevent parties from raising challenges late in the process which could have been raised at the outset.
-Rule 10312(d) will provide that the Director's authority may only be exercised by the Director or by the President of NASD Dispute Resolution, Inc. 13
+Rule 10312(d)(2) also will provide that the Director's authority under this subparagraph may only be exercised by the Director or by the President of NASD Dispute Resolution, Inc.14

-Finally, NASD Regulation proposes to amend Rule 10312(e) consistently with the above changes, to delete language limiting the time within which the Director may remove arbitrators for cause; and Rule 10312(f) is deleted as no longer necessary in light of the preceding changes.
+Finally, NASD Dispute Resolution proposes to amend Rule 10312(e) consistently with the above changes, to delete language limiting the time within which the Director may remove arbitrators for cause; and Rule 10312(f) is deleted as no longer necessary in light of the preceding changes.